Exxon appoints former GM executive to lead its energy transition business

 He joined GM as treasurer in 2010 and helped lead the company's initial public offering following its 2009 restructuring.

-“We welcome Dan to ExxonMobil and will use his knowledge and experience to continue to build our Low Carbon Solutions business,” said Exxon Chief Executive Darren Woods.
+“We welcome Dan to ExxonMobil and will use his knowledge and experience to continue to build our Low Carbon Solutions business,” Exxon Chief Executive Darren Woods said.

+Exxon on Tuesday also said lead independent director Kenneth C. Frazier will retire on May 25 after 13 years on the company's board.
+He will be replaced by Joseph (Jay) L. Hooley, former chairman and CEO of State Street Corp.
+Hooley has been on Exxon's board since 2020.

 ((sabrina.valle@tr.com; Twitter: @sabrinavalle;))